Corporate income tax (CIT)

 In general, the tax base for CIT purposes is determined on an accrual basis and consists of worldwide income less allowed deductions.
 The rules are equally applicable to companies and PEs.
 It is assumed that all income received by a company is, in principle, business income.
 The income tax base is based on the Belgian Generally Accepted Accounting Principles (GAAP) financial statements of the company.

-As of tax year 2019 (financial years ending 31 December 2018 and later), SMEs (based on article 15 of the Companies Code and provided several other conditions are met) will be able to profit from a decreased rate of 20% plus a 2% crisis tax, implying an effective rate of 20.40% on the first bracket of 100,000 euros (EUR) profit.
+As of tax year 2019 (financial years ending 31 December 2018 and later), SMEs (based on article 15 of the Companies Code or article 1:24 of the new Code for Companies and Associations and provided several other conditions are met) will be able to profit from a decreased rate of 20% plus a 2% crisis tax, implying an effective rate of 20.40% on the first bracket of 100,000 euros (EUR) profit.

 As of tax year 2021 (financial years ending 31 December 2020 and later), this rate will amount to 20% as the crisis tax will be abolished.

 A surcharge is due on the final CIT amount upon assessment (including the crisis surtax).
 The surcharge can be avoided if sufficient advance tax payments are made (see Payment of tax in the Tax administration section for more information).
-For tax year 2018 (financial years ending 31 December 2017 and later), the surcharge is 2.25%.
-As of tax year 2019 (financial years ending 31 December 2018 and later), the surcharge amounts 6.75%.
+For tax years 2019 and 2020 (financial years ending 31 December 2018 or 2019 and later), the surcharge is 6,75%.

 Secret commissions tax